 We seek well-rounded individuals with the following qualifications:

-- Currently enrolled in a bachelor degree program OR have a bachelor degree OR be accepted to a bachelor degree program;
+- Currently enrolled in a bachelor degree program OR have a bachelor degree OR have been accepted to a bachelor degree program;

 - Willingness and ability to be flexible;